Top 7 Drinks to Support Your Immune Resilience

 Echinacea Tea

 Echinacea is a herbaceous flowering plant in the daisy family and a popular herbal remedy.
 Echinacea tea is a delicious warming drink with health benefits for immune resilience.
-A 2014 study published in National Product Communications, echinacea tea may support the immune system by reducing regulatory T cell number and function (13).
+In a 2014 study published in National Product Communications, echinacea tea may support the immune system by reducing regulatory T cell number and function (13).

 According to a 2007 meta-analysis published in Lancet Infectious Diseases, echinacea may help to reduce the risk of illness by 50 percent or more and may shorten the duration of it by one to one and a half days (14).
 If you want to build immune resilience or feel like you are coming down with something, echinacea tea is a great choice.
 I recommend and personally love Yogi Tea – Echinacea Immune Support.